Anomalous Josephson Coupling and High-Harmonics in Non-Centrosymmetric Superconductors with $S$-wave Spin-Triplet Pairing: Discussion

 Recently, superconducting transport measurements in nano-devices \cite{Stornaiuolo2017,Sin21} have provided direct and significant evidences of an orbital dependent unconventional pairing.
-The central experimental findings demonstrate: i) an anomalous enhancement of the critical current, ii) an asymmetric response with respect to the magnetic field direction, and iii) the supercurrent anomalies are gate dependent, getting pronounced when reaching the Lifshitz transition at the onset of the occupation of the (d$_{xz}$,d$_{yz}$) bands.
-In this context, our results can account for the central observations of the superconductng transport measurements because the unveiled Josephson effect, due to the inter-orbital spin-triplet pairing leads to $\pi$-phase and high-harmonics in the Josephson current.
-Moreover, the dependence of the Josephson couplings on the orbital degrees of freedom and on the occurrence of an inhomogeneous electronic environment, for instance due to gating, can also account for the enhancement of the critical current at small magnetic field, for the asymmetric response with respect to the magnetic field orientation and its gate tunability.
+The central experimental findings demonstrate: i) an anomalous enhancement of the critical current at weak applied magnetic field, ii) an asymmetric response with respect to the magnetic field direction, and iii) the supercurrent anomalies are gate dependent, getting pronounced when reaching the Lifshitz transition at the onset of the occupation of the ($d_{zx}$,$d_{yz}$) bands.
+In this context, our results can account for the central observations of the superconductng transport measurements.
+Our analysis is based on planar 2D junctions as for the experimental configuration and the unveiled Josephson effect, due to the inter-orbital spin-triplet pairing, leads to $\pi$-phase and high-harmonics in the Josephson current.
+As demonstrated by the analysis of the Fraunhofer pattern, the combination of $\pi$-phase and high-harmonics provides the enhancement of the critical current at weak applied magnetic field and we find it to be robust with respect to variations of the electronic parameters in the two sides of the junction.
+This result can be particularly relevant for the LAO-STO where the gating is related to an inhomogeneous distribution of the electron density in the 2D electron gas and of the inversion symmetry breaking at the interface.
+Concerning the asymmetric response with respect to the magnetic field direction, our results indicate that the combination of $\pi$-phase and high-harmonics is not sufficient to yield the effect.
+One has to consider it in a spatially inhomogeneous array of Josephson junctions \cite{Sin21}.
+Hence, we expect that the observed asymmetry of the Fraunhofer pattern with respect to the magnetic field can be dependent on the spatially homogeneity of the superconductor in terms of granularity and inclusion of nanometric sized islands.